 - ◊ Bill Analysis

-To implement these projects, the Ways and Means committee of the Solano Valley Alumnae Chapter is responsible for planning and developing fundraising strategies to finance all chapter programs, projects and scholarships.
+To implement these projects, the various committees of the Solano Valley Alumnae Chapter are responsible for planning and developing fundraising strategies to finance all chapter programs, projects and scholarships.

 After all the business is conducted, the Mission of the Arts and Letters Committee is to stimulate the interest in the arts and other cultural enrichment activities.
 The Focus is to promote, foster, cultivate, perpetuate and preserve the Arts and Letters of African Americans in Fine Arts, Literary, and Performing Arts.

-If you have any questions or would like to partner with Solano Valley Alumnae chapter for a new project, please contact the Chapter President, Sarah Chapman.
+If you have any questions or would like to partner with Solano Valley Alumnae chapter for a new project, please contact the Chapter President, Rosalind Reid